EmilianC/Gemcutter/Resources/Docs/Entity.md

 # Dynamic Queries
-A Query will only return Active Components and Entities.
+A query will only return active Components and Entities.
 Any Component or Tag can be part of a query.

+Queries are implemented in a LINQ-style fashion.
+This means that they are very efficient (zero dynamic allocations), but also that Components/Tags of the queried types should not be created or deleted during the loop.

 # Examples
 ```cpp